 What the "attention" mechanism is

-What the "human evaluation bias" is
+What the residual is